A CHOICE OF EDITIONS

 In its final incarnation, the Standard Edition is 356 pages long – at a trimmed page size of 270 x 273mm – and contains over 320 photographs, nearly all in colour.
 The book is hardbound and is delivered in a printed card slipcase.

-The book can be ordered via this website at the standard worldwide retail price of £58.50 (US$92.00, HK$ 710.00), which includes free delivery in Hong Kong, the UK and north America.
-Deliveries outside these countries will incur a small surcharge to cover the extra postage required – please refer to the ‘Order a Book’ page for details.
+The book can be ordered via this website at the standard retail price of £58.50 (for the UK) or more to cover postage to other parts of the world.
+Please refer to the ‘Order a Book’ page for details.

 THE CLAMSHELL EDITION

 Previously available only to our Kickstarter supporters, the Clamshell Edition includes a signed copy of the book, delivered in a debossed, linen-bound clamshell case together with an 8 x 10 inch archive quality print.
-It has been produced in a strictly limited edition of just 100 copies, around 50 of which have already been despatched, so stocks are unlikely to last for long.
+It has been produced in a strictly limited edition of just 100 copies, around 75 of which have now been despatched, so stocks are unlikely to last for long.

 CITY OF DARKNESS – SPECIAL REPRINT